The Preprocessor and Multi-File Projects

 -Wall -Wextra -std=c17

-#include: The Most Brutal Text Paste
+#include: The Most Brutal Text Pasting

-Angle brackets <> search in system header directories, while double quotes "" search the current directory first, then the system directories.
-Nested includes can lead to severe code bloat.
+Angle brackets <> search within the system header directories, while double quotes "" search the current directory first, then the system directories.
+Nested includes can lead to significant code bloat.

-Object-Like Macros: Constant Definitions
+Object-like Macros: Constant Definitions

 #define kMaxBufferSize 1024